geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex1_Prepare_Identity_Synch.md

 9. In the **IdFix Privacy Statement** message box, select **OK**.

-10. In the **IdFix** window, on the menu bar, select **Query** to query the directory.
+10. In the **IdFix** window, on the menu bar at the very top of the screen, select **Query** to query the directory.
 After a short wait, you should see several errors.
 Note: If a dialog box appears indicating an unhandled exception has occurred, select **Continue**.

-11. Select the **ERROR** column to sort the character errors to the top of the list.   <br/>
+11. In the row of column headings, select the **ERROR** column heading to sort the character errors to the top of the list.   <br/>

-	‎**Note:** If **topleveldomain** errors appear, then ignore them as they cannot be fixed by the IdFix tool.
+	‎**Note:** If any **topleveldomain** errors appear, then ignore them as they cannot be fixed by the IdFix tool.

 12. In the **Holly Spencer** row, select the drop-down arrow in the **ACTION** field and select **EDIT**.